Aliases for ANO6 Gene

 This gene encodes a multi-pass transmembrane protein that belongs to the anoctamin family.
 This protein is an essential component for the calcium-dependent exposure of phosphatidylserine on the cell surface.
 The scrambling of phospholipid occurs in various biological systems, such as when blood platelets are activated, they expose phosphatidylserine to trigger the clotting system.
 Mutations in this gene are associated with Scott syndrome.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Mar 2011]

 GeneCards Summary for ANO6 Gene

 ANO6 (Anoctamin 6) is a Protein Coding gene.
-Diseases associated with ANO6 include scott syndrome.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include voltage-gated ion channel activity and calcium activated cation channel activity.
+Diseases associated with ANO6 include scott syndrome and peptic ulcer perforation.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include protein homodimerization activity and voltage-gated chloride channel activity.
 An important paralog of this gene is ANO5.

 UniProtKB/Swiss-Prot for ANO6 Gene